Trusted WordPress tutorials, when you need them most.

 What Is WP Super Cache and Why You Should Use It?

 WP Super Cache is one of the most popular and best WordPress caching plugins.
-It’s a free plugin and has over 2 million active installs.
+It’s a free tool and has over a million active installs.

 As a result, your WordPress site’s speed and performance improve dramatically.
 The cache plugin skips a lot of steps behind the scenes to ensure that your visitors don’t have to wait for the page to open.

-With a fast-loading website, you can see a boost in your WordPress SEO and search engine rankings.
-Google gives a significant advantage to faster websites, as it uses website speed as a ranking factor.
+Besides that, with a fast-loading website, you can also see a boost in your WordPress SEO and search engine rankings.
+That’s because Google gives a significant advantage to faster websites, as it uses website speed as a ranking factor.

 Now, are you ready to set up WP Super Cache on your website?
-Let’s find out.
+Let’s get to it!

 Setting Up WP Super Cache – the Easy Way